pureconfig/pureconfig/docs/src/main/tut/docs/config-writers.md

 ## {{page.title}}

 The main use case for PureConfig, as described in the homepage, is to load configuration files to Scala classes in a typesafe and boilerplate-free way.
-However, there are situations where users may have the need to to the inverse
+However, there are situations where users may have the need to do the inverse
 operation: to write a config file from a Scala data structure.
 An example would be to save a config after it is changed in-app.